 Thirds are good

 The ‘rule of thirds’ has been a photographer’s friend for years.
-The principle is to imagine lines about a third of the way in from the edge of the frame – see diagram.
+The principle is to imagine lines about a third of the way in from the edge of the frame – see diagram below.

 Any subject placed along these imaginary lines will look good – placing a subject on the intersection of a vertical and horizontal line looks even better.